The Hardcore Traveler's Guide to Jet Lag

 What to eat / What to avoid: If you are going to eat—be disciplined!
 Think Whole30 but just for the day… no sugar, no simple carbohydrates, no alcohol, no dairy, etc. I try to eat clean the day before and after travel to aid recovery.

 Healthy meals in airports are easier to find these days.
 If you are a real freak, plan layovers in airports with healthy restaurants you find on Google.
-I try to invest in the highest quality foods possible on travel days like antioxidant-rich salmon, high in omega 3s and good fats.

 When to eat: First things first, set your clock to the time zone where you will land and never look back.
 Avoid reminding yourself, “it’s really 2 am back home.”
 That’s not going to help.
 Jet lag can be a psychological war!